os-vr/OSVR-Senior-Project/README.md

 The Gesture class consists of a few main components: Checks and Normalizers.
 Both of these objects are interfaces, so you can write your own classes to exhibit the desired functionality you would like in a gesture.

 #### Checks
 Checks are the subsections of a gesture that need to be satisfied for a gesture to be complete.
 For example, RadiusCheck.cs checks to see if the given point exists within a given radius.
 PrismCheck.cs checks to see if a point lies within a given prism-shaped boundary, etc.

-Combinations of these checks

 #### Normalizers
 These functions take the data generated from the Controller Interface and convert them into a more usable form for the Gestures.
 For example, the FittedNormalizer.cs normalizes all points received to a bounding box of (0,0,0) to (1,1,1).
 The ViewingNormalizer converts all position data to the coordinates relative to a Camera object from (0,0) to (1,1) in x and y, and distance from screen in the z component.
 You can implement